 |✔ Android||✔ Android|

-Both Ditto and the Mersive Solstice Pod offer wireless connections to allow screen mirroring to a large display.
+Both Ditto and the Mersive Solstice Pod offer wireless connections that allow screen mirroring to a large display.

 The TV or primary display shows a unique room code.
-Users enter a room code into the Ditto Connect app on their device.
+Users enter the room code into the Ditto Connect app on their device.
 The device connects to the display.

-Desktop users can connect via a web browser if they don’t have the downloaded app.
+Desktop users can connect via a web browser if they don’t have the Ditto Connect app installed.

-There are several ways to share screens to a Mersive Solstice Pod.
-It varies depending on the device type.
+There are several ways to share screens to a Mersive Solstice Pod depending on the device type.
+The vast number of connection options can make the process convoluted.

 Preferred by the manufacturer: Use the Solstice app (Windows, macOS, iOS, Android)